Range Map

 Key Features for GA Buyers

-• Jet-Like Speed: Cruise of 351 KTAS (over 400 mph) puts the 400LS among the fastest production turboprops ever built, matching or beating many light jets of its era.
+• Jet-Like Speed: Cruise of 351 KTAS (over 400 mph) gives the 400LS speed in the realm of the light jets it was built to challenge.

 • Climb Performance: Sea-level initial climb above 3,200 fpm allows direct departure to FL410, getting above weather and traffic in minutes.